foundry-rs/starknet-foundry/docs/src/testing/testing_contract_internals.md

 without deploying the actual contract.

 Using this pattern you can test:
-- functions which are not available through the interface (contract uses them)
+- functions which are not available through the interface (but your contract uses them)
 - functions which are internal
 - functions performing specific operations on the contracts' storage or context data
 - library calls directly in the tests

 ## Utilities For Testing Internals
-To facilitate such use cases we have a handful of utilities which make test behave like a contract
+To facilitate such use cases we have a handful of utilities which make a test behave like a contract.

 ### `contract_state_for_testing()` - State of Test Contract